dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 #define       TIMER0_SOURCE
 ```

-- The default Timer0 PWM configurations are the following.
-You can change them according to your application
+2. Timer0 default PWM configurations are shown below.
+Configuration can be changed according to application requirements.

 ```c
 #define     TIMER_ON        1000